 - Damage, alter or degrade computer equipment, peripherals, software and configurations.

 All library users must comply with this policy.
 Violations may lead to revocation of library privileges, including the right to visit the buildings and grounds.
 Offenders ordered from the premises who do not comply may be subject to arrest and prosecution for trespassing.

 5. Responsibility and Authority of Library Employees

 Library employees shall take prompt and appropriate action to enforce the Internet Access and Internet Safety Policies.
-They are authorized to terminate an Internet use session by anyone who fails to comply with these policies.
+They are authorized to terminate Internet access by anyone who fails to comply with these policies.

-Library employees may refuse to assist a user if they believe that it will require them to view pornographic images on a computer display screen or in printed form, and they are required to immediately request assistance from a supervisor or manager.
+Library employees may refuse to assist a user if they believe that it will require them to view pornographic images, and they are required to immediately request assistance from a supervisor or manager.

 The Board of Trustees, which endorses the principles expressed in the Library Bill of Rights and the Freedom to Read Statement of the American Library Association, shall review the effectiveness and merit of its Internet policies.